 Ther another advantage of reading and replying to comments is, it helps you get pain points of your readers which can be topic ideas.

-At IMTips I have stop comments because of too many human spam comments.
+At IMTips I have to stop comments because of too many human spam comments.
 But on my other investment blog, I haven’t stopped accepting comments.
-On the contrary, comments are best part of the blog and I can get lot of topic ideas form it.
+On the contrary, comments are the best part of the blog, and I can get a lot of topic ideas to form it.

 6. Trying to be Someone Else